cheerfulstoic/step_wise/README.md

 # StepWise

-`StepWise` is a light wrapper for the parts of your code which need to be debuggable in production.
+`StepWise` is a light wrapper for the parts of your Elixir code which need to be debuggable in production.
 It does this by separating the implementation of your *app logic* from the implementation of how things like *logs, metrics, and traces* are created.

 That means that it: